barryhughes1/lightning-checkbox-group/README.md

 and SAVE!

-18. Finally, add the followng to the CheckboxDemo Component
+STEP 18.
+Finally, add the followng to the CheckboxDemo Component

 ```
     <!-- STEP 18.
 Register an event receive results from any checkboxgroup component -->